-Denzil Mohammed, Director, ILC Public Education Institute
+Denzil Mohammed, Director of The ILC Public Education Institute

 Denzil joined The ILC in 2011 and directs the work of The ILC Public Education Institute including specialized online education, research initiatives with the Institute for Immigration Research, conference presentations and collaborative events that promote immigrants as assets to America.
 He has a decade of experience in journalism and previously worked for swissnex Boston/Consulate of Switzerland.
 Denzil has an MS in Global Communications from Northeastern University and a BA in Communication Studies/Literatures in English from University of the West Indies.

-Karen Oakley, Director of English Language Programs
+Jessica Senat, Director of English Language Programs

 Jessica joined The Immigrant Learning Center in 2012 and manages enrollment for all The ILC classes, oversees hiring and orientation of ESOL staff, ensures DESE program accountability and spearheads program improvement projects.
 She started as a volunteer at The ILC and has worked in many positions in the English program.
 Jessica has a BA in Sociology from University of Massachusetts Amherst.

 Rachel Soule, Assistant Director of English Language Programs